lebogan/snob/README.md

 ## Disclaimer <a name="disclaimer"></a>
 This utility was originally created for my personal use in my work as a network specialist.
-Developed using Crystal 0.35.1 on Ubuntu 18.04 workstation running under Vagrant v2.2.5 with VirtualBox 6.0 provider.
+Developed using Crystal 0.35.1 on Ubuntu 18.04 virtual workstation running under Vagrant v2.2.5 with VirtualBox 6.0 provider.

 I am not a professional software developer nor do I pretend to be.
 I am a retired IT network specialist and this is a hobby to keep me out of trouble.
 If you use this application and it doesn't work the way you would want, feel free to fork it and modify it to your liking.
 Fork on GitHub at https://github.com/lebogan/snob.git

+### Raspberry Pi (Raspberry Pi OS, Raspian 10)<a name="rpibuild"></a>
+See [Preferred Installation](#preferred-installation).
+The binary has to be cross-compiled for the ARMv7 architecture.

+I have tested on a Raspberry Pi 4 Model B Rev 1.1 ARMv7 (4gb) running Raspian 10 and Crystal 0.33.1 and a Raspberry Pi 4 Model B Rev 1.4 ARMv7 (8gb) running Raspian 10, no llvm, no Crystal.
+Both work well.

+> An object file, `snob.o` is included to aid in the cross-compiling effort.
+> These files are required: `libpcre3-dev, libgc-dev, libyaml-dev, libreadline-dev, libevent-dev`.
+> The install script will build a file, `libcrystal.a` and then build the binary
+> from the object file.
+> For the snmp stuff, `snmp, snmpd, snmp-mibs-downloader, libsnmp-dev`, are needed.
+> In addition, the `mibs:` line in `/etc/snmp/snmp.conf` needs to be commented out.